 - Direct costs: medical expenses and medications/rehab not covered by insurance

 Costs of Cubital Tunnel Syndrome to the EMPLOYER

 - Indirect costs: time spent on replacing employees and employee retraining, accident/injury investigation, workplace disruption, lost productivity, absenteeism

 - Direct costs: higher insurance premiums, costs for legal services, medical expenses

 Minimally Invasive Surgery for Cubital Tunnel Syndrome

-A recent publication by Cobb, et al., (Cobb, Walden, Merrell, Lemke.
-Setting expectations following endoscopic cubital tunnel release.
-HAND, April 2014) demonstrated that patients are able to get back to full duty 63 days sooner following endoscopic cubital tunnel release compared to the older, gold standard open surgical approach of anterior transposition of the ulnar nerve.
+A recent publication titled Setting expectations following endoscopic cubital tunnel release demonstrated that patients are able to get back to full duty 63 days sooner following endoscopic cubital tunnel release compared to the older, gold standard open surgical approach of anterior transposition of the ulnar nerve.
 The indirect and direct cost benefit of the staggering return-to-work difference is substantial to both the employee and employer.

 The faster return to work following the minimally invasive procedure results in an estimated $436,000,000 potential annual savings in the U.S. (This calculation is based on an estimated number of cubital tunnel cases in the U.S. per year of 73,673 multiplied by 63 days faster recovery multiplied by the estimated $94.00 per day disability cost).
 Given the current economic state of what some would consider a healthcare crisis in the United States, we should be sensitive to what many would consider negligible differences that obviously add up when taken collectively for the entire nation.